aerogear/graphback/docs/gettingstarted.md

 ## Multiple ways of getting started

-Graphback offers many ways of starting
+Graphback offers many ways of starting:

-- Using Graphback with most popular GraphQL boilerplates with GraphQL CLI
+- Using Graphback with most popular GraphQL boilerplates, with GraphQL CLI
 - Adding Graphback to your existing project
 - Initializing Graphback in your code without code generation
-- Migrating your existing RESTfull api to GraphQL
+- Migrating your existing RESTful API to GraphQL

 ### Start new project using Graphback and GraphQL CLI

 The best way to start with Graphback is to choose one of the available project boilerplates available as part of official GraphQL CLI.
-GraphQL CLI integrates Graphback with other community libraries offering acomprehensive way to work with GraphQL APIs.
+GraphQL CLI integrates Graphback with other community libraries offering a comprehensive way to work with GraphQL APIs.
-You can use any of the available GraphQL-CLI templates to bootstrap Graphback enabled project.
+You can use any of the available GraphQL CLI templates to bootstrap Graphback enabled project.

 With yarn:
 ```